 Compliance has been the bane of the Indian logistics industry for some time now.
 The waybills obtained currently from VAT authorities are famous for restricting movement of goods crosswise over states.
 While e-way bills should help in free-stream of goods, it does not mean that transporters don't need to take after rules anymore.
 The CBEC has already released a detailed guideline on the use of e-way bills which drill down the accompanying compliances:

-Let us toss some light on the effect of e-way bill on the logistics industry.
+Let us toss some light on the effect of logistics bill or e-way bill on the logistics industry.
 The e-way bill recording promises better revenue utilizing the benefits of Information Technology.
 It is additionally expected that the E-way bill mechanism would be an effective instrument to track movement of goods and check tax avoidance and will ensure that goods being transported follow the GST Law.

 Reduce Documentation - All the existing state-wise documentation required for movement of goods will never again be required.
 Another beneficial alternative that is available for the transporters is the establishment of RFID device in the vehicle used to transport consignments on a regular premise.
 The person in charge of the vehicle never again needs to convey physical copies as the device is attached to the vehicle and the e-way bill can be mapped and verified through the device itself.